New Lincoln School: Racial integration

 Initially only a small percentage of New Lincoln students were Black or members of other minority groups.
 By 1970, however, New Lincoln had among the highest percentages of minorities in New York private schools (22%) and more than 60% of its scholarship fund was spent to support minority students.
 In his memoir, then-director of the school Harold Haizlip wrote that, “New Lincoln was firmly committed to integration.
 Over time, the board, faculty, and parents decided to increase the minority presence in the school beyond a token level and set fundraising priorities and targets to make this possible.”
 As a result, many notable alumni, such as some of those listed below, are people of color.

-Several important leaders of the school were Black.
+Several important leaders of the school were black.
 Dr. Mabel Smythe, who was head of the high school from 1959 to 1969, “went to various churches all over Harlem” to look for potential students from that community.
 (Before joining New Lincoln in the mid-1950s, Smythe assisted Thurgood Marshall at the NAACP Legal Defense Fund, and after leaving New Lincoln she became Ambassador to Cameroon and Equatorial Guinea.)
 Harold Haizlip, director of the school from 1968-1971, later became Commissioner of Education for the U.S. Virgin Islands for eight years.
-Verne Oliver had a distinguished teaching career at New Lincoln starting in 1957, and became director of the school from 1971–1974.
+Verne Oliver had a distinguished teaching career at New Lincoln beginning in 1957, and became director of the school from 1971–1974.
 In 1963, Oliver arranged for Ralph Ellison to speak with the senior class about his award-winning book Invisible Man.
-That same year Kenneth and Mamie Clark (founders of the Northside Center for Child Development, housed on one floor of the New Lincoln School) arranged with Malcolm X for Mamie to take two 12th grade students, one Black and one white, to meet with Malcolm X at a Black Muslim coffee shop on Lenox Avenue, in Harlem.
-This was a period when Malcolm X seldom spoke to white people.
+Also in 1963, Kenneth and Mamie Clark (founders of the Northside Center for Child Development, housed on a floor of the New Lincoln School) arranged with Malcolm X for Mamie to take two 12th grade students, one black and one white, to meet with Malcolm X at a black Muslim coffee shop on Lenox Avenue, in Harlem.
+During that era, Malcolm X seldom spoke to white people.